topofocus/active-orient/rails.md

 14.01.(08:28:45) INFO->ModelClass#RequireModelFile:..:/home/topo/workspace/orient-rails/lib/orient/v.rb sucessfully loaded
 ```

-## Model-file Examlple
+## Model-file Example

-To query the GratefulDeadConcerts Database, this can be used in «v.rb»
+To query the GratefulDeadConcerts Database, «v.rb» hosts the essential model methods.
+As always, use «def self.{method}« for class methods and simply «def {method}» for methods working on the record level.

 ```
 1 class V